Sadeghsalimi/UT_Login/README.md

 and put it:
 'C:\'

-2- Then run login_script_Hidden or login_script (Hidden Version is more userfriendly but doesnot show errors or outputs)
+2- Then run login_Hidden.exe or login.exe (Hidden Version is more userfriendly but doesnot show errors or outputs)

 3- Enter your username and password carefully (If you entered wrong, close the program and rerun it)